-The Loan Parties, Agent and the Lenders hereby acknowledge and agree that, except as expressly set forth in this Extension Request, all terms of the Credit Agreement shall remain unmodified and shall continue in full force and effect from and as of the date hereof.
-The execution, delivery and effectiveness of this Extension Request shall not, except as expressly provided herein, operate as a waiver of any right, power or remedy of any Lender or Agent under any of the Loan Documents, nor, except as expressly provided herein, constitute a waiver or amendment of any provision of any of the Loan Documents.

-This Extension Request shall become effective as of February 8, 2021 (provided that each of the Loan Parties, Agent and Lenders having Commitments equal to more than 50% of the Commitments outstanding immediately prior to such date have executed and delivered this Extension Request on or prior to such date).
-On and after the effectiveness of this Extension Request, each reference in the Credit Agreement to "this Agreement", "hereunder", "hereof" or words of like import referring to the Credit Agreement shall mean and be a reference to the Credit Agreement, as supplemented by this Extension Request.
-This Extension Request shall be deemed to constitute a Loan Document.

-This Extension Request may be executed in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.
-Delivery of an executed counterpart of a signature page to this Extension Request by emailed pdf file or other electronic means shall be effective as delivery of a manually-executed counterpart signature page.
+- C. Effect on Original Terms.
+Each of the Loan Parties, the Agent and the Lenders hereby acknowledge and agree that, except as expressly set forth in this Amendment, all terms of the Credit Agreement shall remain unmodified and shall continue in full force and effect from and as of the date hereof.
+The execution, delivery and effectiveness of this Amendment shall not, except as expressly provided herein, operate as a waiver of any right, power or remedy of any Lender or the Agent under any of the Loan Documents, nor, except as expressly provided herein, constitute a waiver or amendment of any provision of any of the Loan Documents. - Parties, the Agent and the Majority Lenders have executed and delivered this Amendment on or prior to that date and (ii) each of the conditions precedent set forth on Exhibit A hereto shall have been met or performed in the reasonable opinion of Agent and provided, further, that the amendments set forth in Sections A.2. and A.3 above shall be effective at such time as consented to by each Lender).
+On and after the effectiveness of this Amendment, each reference in the Credit Agreement to "this Agreement", "hereof" or words of like import referring to the Credit Agreement shall mean and be a reference to the Credit Agreement, as amended by this Amendment.
+This Amendment shall be deemed to constitute a Loan Document. - E. Extension Effective Date.
+Section B of this Amendment shall become effective as of February 8, 2022 (provided that (i) on or prior to such date, (A) Borrower and Agent have executed this Amendment, and (B) Lenders having Commitments equal to more than 50% of the Commitments outstanding immediately prior to such date have executed and delivered their respective Extension Acceptances and (ii) Borrower shall have delivered the certificate described in Section 2.11(b) of the Credit Agreement on such date). - F. Execution and Delivery.
+This Amendment may be executed in separate counterparts, each of which when so executed shall be deemed to be an original and all of which taken together shall constitute one and the same agreement.
+Delivery of an executed counterpart of a signature page to this Amendment by emailed pdf file or other electronic means shall be effective as delivery of a manually-executed counterpart signature page. - G. Headings.
+The division into sections and other subdivisions of this Amendment and the insertion of headings are for convenience of reference only and shall not affect the construction or interpretation of this Amendment.
+Words in the singular include the plural and vice versa and words in one gender include all genders.

-This Extension Request shall be governed by, and construed in accordance with, the laws of the State of New York.
-[Signatures appear on following pages]
+[Sign atures appea er on following pages] 14

-By signing this Extension Request where indicated below, each of the Loan Parties, the Lenders and Agent is confirming its acceptance of the terms of this Extension Request as set forth above.
+By signing this Amendment where indicated below, each of the Loan Parties, the Lenders and Agent is confirming its acceptance of the terms of this Amendment to the Credit Agreement as set forth above.